 This relief fund will provide basic essentials like food, supplies and medicines and help develop alternative sources of income.
 It will be immediately distributed by our local partners in Nepal, Indonesia and Tanzania as these communities need our support straight away.
+Since launching this appeal we have since committed to supporting additional families in Colombia, Peru and Rwanda.
 It's likely we'll be adding more projects soon.

 A little goes a long way: in Nepal just £25 provides enough food and essentials for one person for an entire month - £100 for a family of 4.

-Every penny on top of our £10,000 raised on GoFundMe will help us to support 125 families who need us now more than ever.
+Every penny on top of our £10,000 raised on GoFundMe will help us to support these many families who need us now more than ever.